-On behalf of Greenberg, Walden & Grossman, LLC posted in Drunk Driving Accidents on Friday, November 17, 2017.
+On behalf of Greenberg & Walden, LLC posted in Drunk Driving Accidents on Friday, November 17, 2017.

 For years, bartenders and police officers have been noticing a trend: There are lot of people who get absolutely blitzed on the Wednesday before Thanksgiving.